 While the support programme will build on CSE's previous neighbourhood planning support work, it also brings in a detailed new methodology for developing an ambitious local energy strategy, based on the methodology and resources created by Future Energy Landscapes, a CSE project from 2016, run in partnership with the Campaign to Protect Rural England (CPRE).
 In this project, people from two communities - Moreton in Marsh in Gloucestershire and Congresbury in Somerset - took part in workshops where they were asked to consider what low carbon energy infrastructure might be appropriate in principle in their area.
 In order to encourage consensus and avoid the taking of sides, discussions deliberately took place in the absence of any actual planning application.

 What Future Energy Landscapes demonstrated was that a new approach to energy planning that reduced local opposition to new energy infrastructure was possible if local people are at the heart of the process of choosing what’s appropriate for their area and that ambitious plans for a low-carbon community could emerge.

-The new support programme will focus on creating helpful resources for those in the first stages of neighbourhood planning as well as updating our popular guidebook Low Carbon Neighbourhood Planning - 5,100 downloads and counting!
-We’ll use our connections with other organisations concerned with planning, such as the Town and Country Planning Association, CPRE and the Royal Town Planning Institute, to publicise the use of neighbourhood plans for low-carbon purposes.
+The new support programme will focus on creating helpful resources for those in the first stages of neighbourhood planning.
+We’ll use our connections with other organisations concerned with planning, such as the Town and Country Planning Association, Locality, CPRE and the Royal Town Planning Institute, to publicise the use of neighbourhood plans for low-carbon purposes.